 7. Allocate funds among areas that are productive and aligned with the business’s growth drivers.

-Integrated Business Planning Components
+Integrated Business Planning Software

 • Top-down and bottom-up, driver-based planning and forecasting